Delicious, buttery morsels of bread with hints of aniseed

 - Knead for five minutes until you have a smooth and elastic dough.
 The dough will not be too soft at this point.

 - Add the butter, about a tablespoon at a time and knead into the dough before adding the next tablespoon.
+Make sure that your butter is soft, else it will not easily knead into the dough.

-- Knead for about three minutes more until the dough is soft and elastic.
+- Knead for about three to five minutes more until the dough is soft and elastic.
 If you take a piece of dough and stretch it, it should not tear about, but should allow light to shine through like a window pane (hence called the window pane test).

 - Place in a bowl, cover the bowl with cling wrap and let it prove in the fridge overnight.

 - The next day, bring to room temperature before continuing.
+It should sit out for about an hour and a half.

 SYRUP

-- 2 tablespoons of honey
+- 2 tablespoons of sugar

-- 1 tablespoon of water
+- 2 tablespoons of water

-- 1 tablespoon of butter
+- 2 tablespoons of butter

 METHOD